-Worden’s sublime essay is a great place to turn, no doubt.
-But this specific quote is made particularly interesting because of a small change Worden makes from the original version published in the Historical Journal three years earlier, which describes the Ode as “the most private of political poems”.
+Worden’s fabulous essay is a great place to turn.
+But this specific quote is particularly interesting because of a small change Worden makes from the original version published in the Historical Journal three years earlier, which describes the Ode as “the most private of political poems”.

 This subtle alteration of a single word, political to public, may elude many eyes, but it serves to highlight one of the most fascinating aspects of the Ode that is so often overlooked: the dichotomy of public and private that is enacted in voice and practice.

 This public-speaking poem might have been written without any readership in mind and without any intention to ever release it to anybody else.
 To most critics, this is inconceivable – but it’s not for Marvell.
-As most experts know, he’s a poet who frustrates by making just about anything seem possible.
+As experts know, he’s a poet who is able to frustrate and perplex by making just about anything appear possible.